kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/delegation/_index.md

 6. Verify your final settings by sending multiple requests to the httpbin app.
 Following the [rules for applying virtual host and route table option resources](#rules), the following behavior is expected:
    - `headerManipulation`: Because the main virtual service resource specifies header manipulation settings, these settings take precedence over header manipulation settings that are configured on delegated `VirtualHostOption` resources.
 Consequently, the header manipulation settings from both `VirtualHostOption` resources are ignored.
    - `retries`: Retry settings from the `virtualhost-options-1` resource take precedence over the retry settings in `virtualhost-options-2`, because the main virtual service resource delegates to `virtualhost-options-1` first.
 Retry settings in subsequent `VirtualHostOption` resources are ignored.
-   - `ratelimitBasic`: Because the main virtual service and the `virtualhost-options-1` virtual host option resources do not specify any rate limiting settinge, the rate limit settings from `virtualhost-options-2` are applied to the virtual host.
+   - `ratelimitBasic`: Because the main virtual service and the `virtualhost-options-1` virtual host option resources do not specify any rate limiting settings, the rate limit settings from `virtualhost-options-2` are applied to the virtual host.

    ```sh
    curl -vik $(glooctl proxy url)/headers